 The Smarter Way to Get Customer Reviews

-The traditional advice for getting customer reviews is a high risk gamble with your reputation.
 A modern, strategic approach known as the feedback-first funnel offers a smarter way to protect your brand, solve customer issues privately, and systematically increase positive public reviews.

 Why is asking every customer for a public review a bad strategy?